mantidproject/mantid/docs/source/release/v6.11.0/mantidworkbench.rst

 Bugfixes
 --------
+- The standalone Mantid package is now correctly launching on Linux, with special attention to IDAaaS.
 - Code editor no longer crashes when parsing malformed XML code.
 - Right-clicking on a 3D plot to change the colour bar scale no longer triggers the zoom tool.
 - Dragging arbitary text onto a plot now displays a warning indicating that the workspace name is invalid, rather than causing a crash.
-- Creating a script from a workspace's history, where that history includes algorithms using `StoreInADS=False`, should now create a functioning script.
+- Creating a script from a workspace's history, where that history includes algorithms using ``StoreInADS=False``, should now create a functioning script.
 - Editing the y-axis of plots generated in a python script within Workbench no longer causes an error.
 - Editing plot settings no longer reorders the legend entries.
 - Plotting a histogram of live data for frequent updates is now functioning.